 Second, the British never made adequate contingency plans to cover the possibility of an armed insurgency in New England, even though such an event could have been predicted.

-Grateful American™ Foundation: When was the moment in your childhood or later life when you developed a passion for American history?
+Grateful American™ Foundation: When was the moment in your childhood / life when you developed a passion for American history?
 And what do you think can be done to inspire more kids to get excited about learning about the past?

 Nick Bunker: I can tell you the moment very precisely.
 It was 7 a.m. on November 23rd, 1963.
-It was a cold but sunny day in England, with a bright blue sky.
-It was two days away from my 5th birthday, and my mother came into my bedroom and — almost in tears — told me that the day before, President Kennedy had been assassinated in Dallas.
+It was a cold but sunny day in England, with a bright blue sky, I was two days away from my 5th birthday, and my mother came into my bedroom and — almost in tears — and told me that the day before, President Kennedy had been assassinated in Dallas.

 In the years that followed, night after night our television screens were filled with images from the USA, or from Vietnam: the Tet offensive in 1968, the assassinations of Dr. King and Robert Kennedy, and then the Apollo moonshots, for which we would stay up all night.
 Watergate came next!

-The United States of America always seemed to be a larger-than-life place, where everything happened in Technicolor and 3-D. What was more, America seemed to be the nation where life was most vivid, most intense, and where human beings were most deeply committed to ideals, wherever those ideals might lead them.
-But the USA also has a very complicated terrain, impossible to comprehend entirely, but endlessly fascinating nonetheless!
+The United States of America always seemed to be a larger-than-life place, where everything happened in Technicolor and 3-D. What was more: America seemed to be the nation where life was most vivid, most intense, and where human beings were most deeply committed to ideals, wherever those ideals might lead them.
+But America also had a very complicated terrain, impossible to comprehend entirely but endlessly fascinating nonetheless.
 And that’s what I’d say to encourage young people in America to learn about their history.

-Grateful American™ Foundation: Now that you have won the Washington Book Prize, what will you do with the prize money — and what goal would you like to accomplish during your year of being the reigning award winner?
+Grateful American™ Foundation: Now that you have won the Washington Book Prize, what will you do with the prize money — and what will be your goal to accomplish during your year of being the reigning award winner?

-Be sure to check out the other books that were also finalists for the 2015 Prize.
+Congratulations to Nick Bunker!
+Be sure to check out the other books that were also finalists for the 2015 Washington Book Prize.